sinequa/usage-analytics/README.md

 - `query` is the query to be executed to retrieve the data.
 - `chartType` is the view of chart to be displayed.
 It can be either "Column2D", "Bar2D", "Pie2D", "doughnut2d", "Column3D", "Bar3D", "Pie3D", "doughnut3d" or "Grid".
 - `chartData` is the information needed to load the displayed data on the chart.
 It must be a `ChartData` object.
-- `enableSelection` is an optional boolean indicating wether the selection should be enabled/disabled on the grid view.
+- `enableSelection` is an optional boolean indicating whether the selection should be enabled/disabled on the grid view.

 As an example, the configuration object to create a "Top queries" widget is as follow: